phax/ph-web/README.md

 # News and noteworthy

+v10.4.4 - work in progress
+  * Deprecated `UnifiedResponse.setEnableXSSFilter` and `UnifiedResponseDefaultSettings.setEnableXSSFilter`

 * v10.4.3 - 2025-07-10
     * Updated to Apache HttpClient v5.5
     * Added new default methods `IRequestParamContainer.isCheckBoxCheckedNoHiddenField`